 While puppies are no doubt adorable, they are also prone to getting into piles of trouble.

 If you’re planning to adopt a furry friend, here are some potential dangers to look out for.
-(And many of these safety tips apply to adult pets as well.)
+(And, of course, many of these safety tips apply to adult pets as well!)

 Electrical cords.
 Puppies love nothing better than to chew on things — and electrical chords are no exception.
 Chewing on cords can cause burns to the mouth, electrical shock or even death.
 Be sure to conceal or cover them whenever possible.

 Houseplants.
 Some houseplants — such as Calla lilies, azalea, ivy and begonias — can be toxic to dogs.
 Be sure to do your research on what plants are toxic and replace them with nontoxic plants or place them out of reach.
 (The APSCA has information on plants that can be potentially poisonous to pets.)

 Small objects and clothing.
 Swallowing a small toy or an object like an earring or a coin can cause a dog to choke or result in a dangerous intestinal blockage.
 Keep laundry baskets off the floor to prevent your dog from ingesting socks, nylons, etc.

 Food.
 Certain food items such as chocolate, onions, chicken bones, plastic food wrap, coffee grounds and the string from a roast can be hazardous for your dog.
 Uncooked meat, fish, and poultry can contain disease-causing bacteria, such as E. coli.
 Be especially aware of kitchen risks during holiday feasts and celebrations.
 (See Pet-proof your celebration.)